pgroonga/pgroonga.github.io/reference/functions/pgroonga-query-expand.md

 You can use all index access methods that support `=` for `text` type such as `btree`.
 But it's recommended that you use PGroonga.
 Because PGroonga supports value normalized `=` (including case insensitive comparison) for `text`.
 Value normalized `=` is useful for query expansion.

 ## Usage

+You can use the following styles:

+  * A term to multiple synonyms mapping

+  * Synonym groups

+### A term to multiple synonyms mapping

 Here are sample schema and data: